 By the time the hurricane of 1938 raged across New England, Bird Island Lighthouse had already been decommissioned, its function having been replaced in 1933 by lighted buoys.
 The powerful storm surge accompanying the hurricane destroyed all structures on the island except for the lighthouse, which was the oldest of them all.

-Bird Island was sold at auction to Augustus Fisk in 1940.
+In 1940, the government offered Bird Island Lighthouse Reservation at auction, and on February 16, the highest of the seven bids received for the property was a $654 bid submitted by George Harmon of Bar Harbor, Maine.
+A month later, Augustus Fiske purchased the island.
 Later, in 1966, the town of Marion bought the island for $2,500 from his heirs.
 The town of Marion retains ownership of its beloved Bird Island Lighthouse, but as history has shown, continual attention will be required to save it from storms and deterioration.